SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 and this name is used to “call” the function to perform its task when needed.

-Swift's unified function syntax is flexible enough to express anything from a simple C-style function with no parameter names, all the way to to a complex Objective-C-style method with local and external parameter names for each parameter.
+Swift's unified function syntax is flexible enough to express anything from a simple C-style function with no parameter names to a complex Objective-C-style method with local and external parameter names for each parameter.
 Parameters can provide default values to simplify function calls, and can be passed as ``inout`` parameters, which modify a passed variable once the function has completed its execution.

-Every function in Swift has a type, made up of its parameter and return types, and this type can be used like any other type in Swift.
+Every function in Swift has a type, consisting of the function's parameter types and return type.
-This makes it easy to pass functions as parameters to other functions, and to return functions from functions.
+You can use this type like any other type in Swift, which makes it easy to pass functions as parameters to other functions, and to return functions from functions.
 Functions can also be written within other functions to encapsulate useful functionality within a nested function scope.